 Aluminium Doors and Windows: Myths and Facts

-Thanks to its high-strength and versatility, aluminium has been used as a construction material for decades.
+Thanks to its high strength and versatility, aluminium has been used as a construction material for decades.
 What began with minimal uses in panels and frames of small houses and buildings has grown to become a style statement providing metallic sheen and class to both residential and commercial spaces.
 Today, aluminium is the ultimate answer to all your window and door needs, regardless of their nature.
 However, several myths surround the usage of aluminium in window and door frames.
 Here are some myths you should steer away from when shopping for aluminium doors and windows.

 Myths about Aluminium Windows and Doors

-Aluminium and Stylish Don’t Really Go Together
+Myth #02 Aluminium and Stylish Don’t Really Go Together

-Aluminium does not Offer Insulation
+Myth #03 Aluminium does not Offer Insulation

 It is a common myth that being a metal, aluminium does little to contain the warmth or coolness of your space.
-While aluminium doors and windows do not rely on chamber style insulation seen in uPVC frames, they have several thermal breaks built onto them.
+While aluminium doors and windows do not rely on chamber-style insulation seen in uPVC frames, they have several thermal breaks built onto them.
 Thermal breaks create a small space or a bridge between the inside and outside faces of the window pane.
 Since air is a poor conductor, it prevents the heat from escaping your room making aluminium door and window frames energy-efficient and thermally insulated.
 Some manufacturers also prefer special insulation polyamides in aluminium frames to make them adequate for buildings that are zero-energy consumable.
 To enhance thermal insulation, gaskets are also installed with aluminium door and window frames.
 The high reflectivity of aluminium wards off solar radiation effectively making it a boon for most of the Indian subcontinent.
 Aluminium’s reflectivity is best exploited by façade shading.

-Aluminium windows and doors are Downright Incompatible with Vintage Buildings
+Myth #04 Aluminium windows and doors are Downright Incompatible with Vintage Buildings

-Since aluminium has a naturally sleek finish, most people tend to see it as incompatible for old buildings that demand a regal finish.
-However, one of the best benefits of aluminium doors and windows is that they offer a frame depth choice.
+Since aluminium has a naturally sleek finish, most people tend to see it as incompatible with old buildings that demand a regal finish.
+However, one of the best benefits of aluminium doorsq and windows is that they offer a frame depth choice.
 This feature makes aluminium frames ideal for building home extensions or replacing old windows in traditional buildings.
 Aluminium frames also look excellent with almost all kinds of hardwood or stone sub-frames and mullions.
 Mainly, they fit incredibly well with traditional houses and even add a modern touch.

-Aluminium has a Low Coefficient of Thermal Expansion
+Myth #05 Aluminium has a Low Coefficient of Thermal Expansion

 Generally, metals do not have a high coefficient of expansion leading them to contract and expand rapidly even with slight temperature changes.
 This makes several metals unfit for door and window frames containing glass.
 However, aluminium is highly stable and minor temperature changes do not affect an aluminium frame’s natural state.
 When installed with thermal breaks, they are even less likely to expand or contract.

-Aluminium Windows are Difficult to Maintain
+Myth #06 Aluminium Windows are Difficult to Maintain

-Aluminium is not Eco-Friendly
+Myth #07 Aluminium is not Eco-Friendly

 That metal wastes are toxic to the environment is not news.
 When left in the soil or water for long periods, metal wastes can kill natural life too.
 Aluminium, however, is one of the easiest metals to recycle.
 Even the most straightforward recycling units located across the world perform aluminium recycle regularly.
 This feature makes aluminium doors and windows one of the most ecologically sustainable options.